SAP/transactional-storage-framework/README.md

 }
 ```

-### FileLogger

-**Work-in-progress.**

-The framework provides a file-based logger that is capable of lock-free check-pointing and point-in-time recovery.

 ## Version

 `Version` is a type trait for all the versioned data that a storage instance manages.
 The interfaces are used by storage readers to determine if they are allowed to read the data, or by storage writers to check if they are allowed to create the versioned object.
 The locking mechanism is closely tied to the versioning mechanism in this framework by default, however, it is totally up to developers to have a separate lock table without relying on the default locking mechanism.
 The details of the versioning mechanism are described in the following section.